-ir is quite a problem.
+century-old Waimānalo irrigation system has steadily deteriorated in its efficiency in delivering irrigation water collected for use by r is quite a problem.
 An alternate route should also be made not a DHHL project, but rather a DOT project to improve a makai or mauka road?
-If makai, would cut into Bellows / rivate properties.
+If makai, it would cut into Bellows / private properties.
 Is DOT aware of this concern?

-ur-way stop at Oluolu and Hihimanu Streets airs needed, residents have fallen due to uneven sidewalks y exists for the Community and visitor population on pastal areas.
+four-way stop at Oluolu and Hihimanu Streets. airs are needed, as residents have fallen due to uneven sidewalks.

+i exists for the community and visitor population on astal areas.

-unding appropriated with support from Rep. Waters has since gain but priority given to California Avenue and North/South h area politicians to push it through.
+unding appropriated with support from Rep. Waters has since ed again but priority was given to California Avenue and North/ g with area politicians to push it through.